ant-design/ant-design/components/form/index.en-US.md

 }
 ```

-### get form instance in functional component
+### Get form instance in functional component

-you need to combine `forwardRef` with `useImperativeHandle` to get form instance:
+You need to combine `forwardRef` with `useImperativeHandle` to get form instance:

-your custom form component should look like this:
+Your custom form component should look like this:

 ```tsx
 import React, { forwardRef, useImperativeHandle } from 'react';